Council of Minister

 [B] The Lok Sabha

-What is the primary function of the Council of Ministers in the legislative process?
+What is the main role of the Council of Ministers?

 [C] Introducing and passing bills